 The Meridian System: Pathways of Energy and Anatomy

 The concept of meridians—the invisible channels through which Qi travels—is central to TCM.
-There are twelve primary meridians corresponding roughly to organ systems, plus several extraordinary vessels that interconnect the body’s energy network.
+There are 12 primary meridians, roughly corresponding to organ systems.

 While TCM describes meridians in energetic terms, modern science provides anatomical correlates.
 Researchers have found that many meridians follow fascial planes, nerve routes, or vascular pathways.
 The fascia—an intricate web of connective tissue that wraps around every muscle, nerve, and organ—acts as a communication highway within the body.